xw-TAN/MPV-PAR-approach/README.md

 - Folder "PV"

   This folder contains the script for PV method and associated functions which are coded by ourselves.
-Description for this folder can refer to above, and the usage can be found in each scripts' code annotations.
+Description for this folder can refer to above, and the usage of each script can be found in code annotation section.